 If I’m honest—the answer is no.

 In my desire not to sin against God by running ahead of Him, I had unintentionally stopped pursuing answers.
-It’s not that I had totally stopped seeking, but I simply wasn’t putting in all the effort to determine God’s will in this matter.
+It’s not that I had totally stopped seeking, but I simply wasn’t putting in all the effort to determine and know God’s will in this matter.
 I should have realized it sooner since I just wrote a series on that topic of discerning God’s will.
 But I didn’t.
 God revealed to me that even though I had not run ahead of Him,

 I wasn’t running alongside Him either!